Leshiy-ND/PWin-Page-Windows/README.md

 ![preview](./preview.webp)

-PWin allows to create HTML containers, that would be similar in looks and functions to app windows on any common PC.
+PWin allows to create HTML containers, that would be similar in looks and functions to app windows on a common PC.

 Examples:
 * [Pathos](https://leshiy-nd.github.io/PWin-Page-Windows/examples/pathos.html)